vikejs/vike/readme.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

 > :asterisk: **What is pre-rendering?**
-> Pre-rendering means to render all the HTML of all your pages at once.
+> Pre-rendering means to render the HTML of all your pages at once.
 > Normally, the HTML of a page is rendered at request-time
 > (when your user goes to your website),
 > but with pre-rendering the HTML of a page is rendered at build-time instead